Chapter 1 Introductory Statistics in R

 Three important notes:

 2. When considering how a statistic (like \(\bar{x}\)) varies around the parameter it is estimating (\(\mu\)), it makes sense that the more data you have, the better it should perform as an estimator.
-This is precisely why the variance of \(\bar{x}\) is inversely related to the sample size.
+This is precisely why the variance of \(\bar{x}\) is inversely related to the sample size \(n\).
 As \(n\) increases, the variance of the estimate decreases; i.e., the estimate will be closer to the thing it is estimating.
-This phenomenon is known as the law of large numbers.
+This phenomenon is known as the law of large numbers and is typically discussed in Introductory Statistics courses.

 Standard deviations and standard errors

-While variances are the usual items of interest for statistical testing, often we will find that we would like a description of variation that is in the original units of the quantity being studied.
-Variances are always in units squared, so if we take their square roots, we are back to the original units.
+While variances are the usual items of interest for statistical testing, variances are always in units squared (look at the equation for \(s^2\) above).
+Often we will find that a description of variation in the original units of the quantity being studied is preferred, so we take their square roots and are back to the original units.
 The square root of a variance is called a standard deviation (SD).
 The square root of the variance of an estimate is called the standard error (SE) of the estimate:

 1.6.2 Numeric Summaries in R